Our Intent for Reading

 - Studies show that children who read, achieve better in school.
 Reading promotes achievement in ALL subjects, therefore children who are good readers tend to achieve more across the curriculum.

 For this reason, we are working hard at Cold Harbour to motivate our pupils to read regularly at home.
-We are working with our parents/carers to promote reading at home as one of the most important things children can do at home.
-We use reading workshops in the Autumn and Spring Terms to provide guidance on how to read with children at home and we set the expectation that children read their school reading book aloud at least four times a week.
+We use reading workshops in the Autumn Term to provide guidance on how to read with children at home and we set the expectation that children read their school reading book aloud at least four times a week.
 Individual reading records are monitored weekly and children are rewarded with class dojos for reading regularly at home.

 Our Intent for Writing